LimePoint/opschain/docs/reference/actions.md

 The `steps/children` value contains the child steps (and execution strategy) the OpsChain workers will execute.

-## Custom Step Runner Dockerfiles
+## Custom step runner Dockerfiles

 ### Overview

 OpsChain runs all steps using Docker containers.
 By default these containers use a Centos-based image that provides the MintPress Controller Gems with an associated Ruby installation and the standard Centos base development tooling.
 The image used by the step container is built as part of every step's execution and relies on Docker build caching functionality to keep this performant.

 If your resources or actions rely on external software the image used for these containers can be modified to add extra packages or executables.
-The image may also be modified to optimise the performance of build steps by performing tasks as part of the step image build rather than as part of the Step execution.
+The image may also be modified to optimise the performance of build steps by performing tasks as part of the step image build rather than as part of the step execution.

 _Please Note: The `opschain-action`/`opschain-dev` scripts do not currently support using a custom Dockerfile.
 A [workaround](../troubleshooting.md#customising-the-opschain-development-environment) may assist with developing / testing resources that require additional packages._

-### Dockerfile Location
+### Dockerfile location

 To have your project actions run in a custom step runner container, create the Dockerfile for the container in the `.opschain` directory of the OpsChain project's Git repository as `.opschain/Dockerfile`.

-This Dockerfile is used from the Commit that the change refers to - so the OpsChain Step Runner Docker image could be different for different Commits.
+This Dockerfile is used from the commit that the change refers to - so the OpsChain step runner Docker image could be different for different Commits.

 ### Customising the Dockerfile

 This Dockerfile can be modified and committed like any other file in the project Git repository.

 NB.
-If you no longer wish to use a custom Dockerfile then `.opschain/Dockerfile` can be removed from the Project repository.
+If you no longer wish to use a custom Dockerfile then `.opschain/Dockerfile` can be removed from the project repository.

 The image is built in a Docker build context with access to the following files:

 - `repo.tar` - The complete project Git repository including the .git directory with all commit info.
-  This file will change (and invalidate the build context) when a different commit is used for a Change or when there are changes to the project's Git repository.
+  This file will change (and invalidate the build context) when a different commit is used for a change or when there are changes to the project's Git repository.
-- `step_context_env.json` - The Project and Environment environment variable for use by `opschain-exec`.
+- `step_context_env.json` - The environment variables for the project and environment for use by `opschain-exec`.
-  This file will change if the environment variables in the Project or Environment [properties](properties.md) change.
+  This file will change if the environment variables in the project or environment [properties](properties.md) change.

-The [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) and the [Best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) guide provide more information about writing Dockerfiles.
+The [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) and the [best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) guide provide more information about writing Dockerfiles.

-OpsChain uses [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) when building the Step image.
+OpsChain uses [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) when building the step image.

-### Supported Customisations
+### Supported customisations

 Modifying the Dockerfile allows a lot of flexibility.